kenlaws/KLAlert/README.md

 ## Documentation
 Until I have ample time, note that you can find at least simple examples of usage in the Demo app.
-### Static Functions for the Class Alert
+### Functions for the Class Alert
-#### `static func withOneButton(title: String, msg: String, btn: String)`
+#### `func withOneButton(title: String, msg: String, btn: String)`
 Shows an alert with one button.
 There is no completion hander.
 It simply vanishes when the user taps the button.
 **Parameters**
 *title*: Title at top of alert
 *msg*: Explanatory alert text
 *btn*: Text for the button

-#### `static func withButtonsAndCompletion(title: String?, msg: String, cancel: String?, buttons: [String], handler: @escaping (_ result: Int) -> ())`
+#### `func withButtons(title: String?, msg: String, cancel: String?, buttons: [String], handler: @escaping (_ result: Int) -> ())`
 Shows an alert with one or more buttons.
 After a tap, it runs the completion handler using an index to indicate which button the user pressed.
 Buttons are displayed from top to bottom or left to right if there are only two.
-Cancel is always displayed at the top or left.
+Cancel is always displayed at the bottom or left.
 **Parameters**
 *title?*: Title at top of alert (optional)
 *msg*: Explanatory alert text